caseyjoy/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a project I worked on during a Lighthouse Labs course. (<https://github.com/lighthouse-labs/tweeter>)

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository is a forked copy of the code for the project, it uses CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB.

-## Getting Started
+## Running this
+If you want to run this modified version:

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.